Monitors - New UI

 Once a monitor hits any of the limits listed above, the following actions are taken automatically:

 - The monitor will be disabled on the device that has exceeded the threshold.
-The ON/OFF toggle on the legacy UI Device > Monitor > Monitors page and the Enabled toggle in the New UI > Device Summary > Monitors card will be set to OFF and Disabled, respectively.
+The ON/OFF toggle on the legacy UI Device > Monitor > Monitors page and the Enabled toggle in the Monitors card on the device summary page will be set to OFF and Disabled, respectively.
 Refer to Manage monitors in the legacy UI and Monitors in the New UI.

 - The action of disabling the monitor through alert rate limiting will be logged in the Unified Activity Log.
 Refer to Activity Log.